 Returning to Work

 A brain or spine tumor and treatment side effects can cause changes to body functions, such as vision, speech, understanding, memory, movement, mobility, and balance.
 Many brain tumor patients also have seizures and other treatment side effects that can be temporary or permanent.
-Such changes can affect whether a person can return to work.
+Such changes may affect whether a person can return to work.

 - If you should start part-time